davatorium/rofi/doc/rofi.1.markdown

 Select the scrolling method.
 0: Per page, 1: continuous.

-`-[no-]show-match`

-Show the indicator that shows what part of the string is matched.

-    Default: *true*

 `-normalize-match`

 Normalize the string before matching, so o will match ö, and é matches e.